ViktorovaAI/Analysis-of-the-Homicide-Reports-dataset/README.md

 # Analysis-of-the-Homicide-Reports-dataset
-This package contains the code for dataset analysis report "Homicide Reports" prepared by A. Viktorova.
+This package contains the code and report for dataset analysis report "Homicide Reports" prepared by A. Viktorova.

 The dataset can be found here